w3c/wai-wcag-em/appendices.md

 <dd>The person, team of people, organization, in-house department, or other entity that is involved in the  development process including but not limited to content authors, designers, front-end developers, back-end programmers, quality assurance testers, and project managers.</dd>

 <dt id="digital-product">Digital product</dt>
 <dd>A coherent collection of one or more related views that together provide common use or functionality.
-It includes Web sites, web apps, e-books, kiosk apps, mobile apps and documents (PDF, Word) etc.
+It includes Web sites, web apps, e-books, kiosk apps, mobile apps and documents (PDF, Word) etc.</dd>

 <p class="note">The focus of this methodology is on full, self-enclosed digital products.
 Digital products may be composed of smaller subsets of views, each of which can be considered to be an individual product.
 For example, a digital product may include an online shop, an area for each department within the organization, a blog area, and other areas that may each be considered to be a digital product.</p></dd>